The Baltimore Sun: 21st century

 The Baltimore Sun is the flagship of the Baltimore Sun Media Group, which also produces the b free daily newspaper and more than 30 other Baltimore metropolitan-area community newspapers, magazines and Web sites.
 BSMG content reaches more than one million Baltimore-area readers each week and is the region's most widely read source of news.

 On February 20, 2014, The Baltimore Sun Media Group announced that they would buy the alternative weekly City Paper.
 In April, the Sun acquired the Maryland publications of Landmark Media Enterprises.

-In February 2021, as part of the planned merger between Tribune Publishing and Alden Global Capital, Tribune announced that Alden had reached a non-binding agreement to sell The Sun to the Sunlight For All Institute, a nonprofit backed by businessman and philanthropist Stewart W. Bainum Jr. The deal is contingent on the approval of the merger by Tribune shareholders.
+In February 2021, as part of the planned merger between Tribune Publishing and Alden Global Capital, Tribune announced that Alden had reached a non-binding agreement to sell The Sun to the Sunlight For All Institute, a nonprofit backed by businessman and philanthropist Stewart W. Bainum Jr. The deal was contingent on approval by Tribune shareholders of the merger deal.
+It fell apart in talks over operating agreements with Tribune for functions including human resources and customer service.
+Bainum then led a failed bid to acquire all of Tribune Publishing.
+Bainum subsequently founded The Baltimore Banner, pledging $50 million to the nonprofit outlet.

-In February, 2022, the editorial board of The Sun published a lengthy apology for its racism over its 185–year history, including specific offenses such as accepting classified ads for selling enslaved people and publishing editorials that promoted racial segregation and disenfranchisement of Black voters.
+In February 2022, the editorial board of The Sun published a lengthy apology for its racism over its 185–year history, including specific offenses such as accepting classified ads for selling enslaved people and publishing editorials that promoted racial segregation and disenfranchisement of Black voters.